 Incandela.
 L, Belcaro.
 G, Renton.
 S, et al. HR (Paroven, Venoruton; 0-(beta-hydroxyethyl)-rutosides) in venous hypertensive microangiopathy: A prospective, placebo-controlled, randomized trial.
 J Cardiovasc Pharmacol Ther.
 2002;7(Suppl 1):S7-S10.

-Discalimer: The information presented by Nature's Best The Pharmacy is for informational purposes only.
+Discalimer: The information presented by Nature's Best is for informational purposes only.
 It is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage as cited in each article.
 The results reported may not necessarily occur in all individuals.
 Self-treatment is not recommended for life-threatening conditions that require medical treatment under a doctor's care.
 For many of the conditions discussed, treatment with prescription or over the counter medication is also available.
 Consult your doctor, practitioner, and/or pharmacist for any health problem and before using any supplements or before making any changes in prescribed medications.

 Christine Morgan has been a freelance health and wellbeing journalist for almost 20 years, having written for numerous publications including the Daily Mirror, S Magazine, Top Sante, Healthy, Woman & Home, Zest, Allergy, Healthy Times and Pregnancy & Birth; she has also edited several titles such as Women’ Health, Shine’s Real Health & Beauty and All About Health.